eth-cscs/sarus/doc/config/nvidia-container-toolkit.rst

     $ cd $GOPATH
     $ go build -ldflags "-s -w" -v github.com/NVIDIA/container-toolkit/nvidia-container-toolkit

-    # Copy the hook binary to an installation directory
+    # Copy the toolkit binary to an installation directory
-    $ sudo cp $GOPATH/nvidia-container-toolkit /opt/sarus/bin/nvidia-container-toolkit-60f165ad69
+    $ sudo cp $GOPATH/nvidia-container-toolkit /opt/sarus/bin/nvidia-container-toolkit

 To ensure correct functionality, the Toolkit also needs a TOML configuration file to be present on the system, and will look for it in the default path ``/etc/nvidia-container-runtime/config.toml``, unless instructed otherwise.
-The configuration file is platform specific (for example, it tells the hook where to find the system's ``ldconfig``).
+The configuration file is platform specific (for example, it tells the Toolkit where to find the system's ``ldconfig``).
 NVIDIA provides basic flavors for Ubuntu, Debian, CentOS, OpenSUSE Leap and Amazon Linux: